-Gradient Home Mortgage is one of the top mortgage brokers in Virginia and maintains offices throughout 17 states including Virginia.
+US Mortgage of Virginia is one of the top mortgage brokers in Virginia and maintains offices throughout 17 states including Virginia.
 As a mortgage broker, we maintain relationships with over 15 mortgage lenders.
 The main difference between mortgage brokers and mortgage lenders or direct mortgage banks are; As mortgage brokers, we have the ability to look at mortgage rates and mortgage loans from many different lenders.

 Mortgage brokers have no extra “finders fees” involved when working with a mortgage broker.
 We find that seems to be one of the biggest misconceptions in the public.
 As mortgage brokers, we qualify many people for a variety of mortgage loan programs based on their financial needs and all of the programs are not offered with just one mortgage lender.
 J.D.
 Powers released an interesting article on mortgage brokers.